Dr. Amy Wilson, Veterinarian

 Upon my return home, I was thrilled to be accepted into the Ontario Veterinary College, graduating in 2008.
 My career started out just North of London practicing both equine and small animal medicine.
 From here I decided to keep horses as my hobby and pursue a career in companion animal medicine in London.
 Although I have truly enjoyed the time I have spent at some of the clinics in the area where I have gained many lifelong friends and valuable colleagues, I found myself wanting to pursue one of many career goals – practice ownership.
 It is with this in mind that I am starting Wilson Mobile Veterinary Services after returning from my second maternity leave.

 There are many things that I enjoy about being a veterinarian, but one of the biggest reasons is that I truly love meeting people and their furry family members.
 I strive to provide the best care for all my patients and help foster the human animal bond through practicing high standards of preventative and diagnostic medicine with the aim of helping pets live a long and healthy life with their families.
+I find getting to know my patients and their families and helping them throughout their lives to be the most rewarding aspect of my career choice.

 I am very excited to see where Wilson Mobile Veterinary Services will lead me.
 I look forward to meeting new patients and their families, as well as continue to see some of the familiar faces I have gotten to know and love over the years.
 I feel that by providing service within their homes, the cats and dogs in my care can feel less stressed out by veterinary visits and therefore so can their people!